|

 was.
 There were two owls doing some kind of courting dance and

 I watched them for 20 minutes in amazement.
 Of course because it is Turkish and not Venetian or Genovese, nobody really cares about it and they don't do much more than pick up the garbage.
 Probably if some people had their way they would just bulldoze it.
-But Turkish or otherwise, castles don't grow on trees and if you had a castle in your town you would be proud of it, wouldn't you? |
+But Turkish or otherwise, castles don't grow on trees and if you had a castle in your town you would be proud of it, wouldn't you?
+Anyway it is closed but there was not much to see inside anyway.

 The church